PQ: What’s your food/wine philosophy?

 PQ: Most memorable meal you’ve ever eaten?

-PQ: Exact moment you decided to become a chef?
+PQ: Exact moment you decided to become involved in the food & beverage industry?

 PQ: What’s your solution for a last minute meal?